Andrew-71/hibiscus/README.md

 Simple plaintext diary.

-This project is *very* opinionated and minimal.
-It is designed primarily for myself.
+This project is *very* opinionated and minimal, and is designed primarily for my usage.
+As a result of this, it is also neither secure nor idiot-proof.

 ## Features:
 * Each day, you get a txt file.
 You have until 23:59 of that very day to finalise it.
-* At any moment, you can log a single line to the log
+* At any moment, you can append a single line to log.txt
 * You can save named notes to document milestones, big events, or just a nice game you played this month
 * You can easily export everything in a zip file for backups

-* Everything is in plain text.
+* Everything is plain(text) and simple.
 No databases, encryption, OAuth, or anything fancy.
-Even the password is plain te- wait is this a feature?
+Even the password is plainte- *wait is this a feature?*